icode198/icode198/README.md

 <h1 align="center">Welcome to my GitHub page</h1>

 I love coding!
 I am a ***frontend-focused full-stack web development ninja*** looking for exciting opportunities as a full-stack web developer!
-I hold a degree in Software Engineering and enjoy using my creativity to solve problems.
+I hold a degree in Information Technology and enjoy using my creativity to solve problems.

 I am exploring new challenges in an excellent company committed to top-quality products!